 Ultra Low Particulate Air (ULPA) Filters are available in various configurations for the containment of particles.
-This filter has a 99.999% efficiency rating for collecting 0.125 micron particles.
+This filter has a 99.999% efficiency rating for collecting 0.12 microns.

 The safety filter has been designed to incorporate both gas phase and mechanical phase filtration into one safety filter.
 The dual purpose safety filter is critical to ensuring operator and laboratory safety as it provides adequate reserve gas phase capacity as the primary filter(s) reach saturation.